 Intercultural Development and Representation Coordinator.

-Any volunteer staff deemed necessary by the Vice President of Intercultural Development and Representation.
+Any unpaid volunteer staff deemed necessary by the Vice President of Intercultural Development and Representation.

 Section III: Leadership

 The Vice President of Intercultural Development and Representation shall oversee the Intercultural Development and Representation Department and act as the Chair of the Student Committee of Diversity Affairs (SCDA).